 • Responsible for safely operating, maintaining and transporting a variety of small to heavy equipment (hand tools, power tools, tractors, mowers, trimmers, chainsaws, backhoe, water truck, and road grader).

-• 3+ years of experience in a natural resources or agricultural or landscaping setting
+• 1+ years of experience in a natural resources or agricultural or landscaping setting.

-• Ability to keep detailed records, communicate with other staff and supervisors, and to work unsupervised to accomplish program tasks
+• Ability to keep detailed records, communicate with other staff and supervisors, and to work with minimal supervision to accomplish program tasks.

 • Clean driving record and a NV State driver’s license, or ability to obtain within 1 month of hire.